 - 3/4 teaspoon baking powder

 - 1/4 teaspoon salt

-- 1/2 cup granulated sugar for rolling (coarse sugar can also be used)
+- 1/2 cup granulated sugar for rolling dough balls

-Preheat oven to 375°F. Line two baking sheets with parchment paper or silicone liners.
+Preheat oven to 375°F. Line baking sheets with parchment paper.

-Using an electric mixer, beat butter and sugar for a couple minutes, until light and creamy.
-Add extracts and egg, and beat until combined, scraping the sides of the bowl as necessary.
+Using an hand mixer, or stand mixer fitted with the paddle attachment, beat butter and sugar for 1-2 minutes, until light and creamy.
+Add extracts, egg and egg yolk, and beat until combined, scraping the sides of the bowl as necessary.

-In a separate bowl, combine flour, baking powder, baking soda, and salt.
+In a separate bowl, combine flour (see note), baking powder, baking soda, and salt.
 Slowly add the dry ingredients to the wet ingredients and beat until combined.

 - Place 1/2 cup sugar in a shallow bowl or plate.
 Scoop dough into 1 1/2 tablespoon balls (I used a cookie scoop), and roll in the sugar.